planck-repl/planck/site/src/dependencies.md

 planck -c src:/path/to/foo.jar:some-lib/src
 ```

-will cause Planck to search in the `src` directory first, and then in `foo.jar` next, and finally `some-lib/src` for files when processing `require`, `require-macros`, and `import` direcives (either in the REPL, or as part of `ns` forms.)
+will cause Planck to search in the `src` directory first, then in `foo.jar` next, and finally `some-lib/src` for files when processing `require`, `require-macros`, `import`, and `ns` forms.

-> Paths to JARs cached locally via Maven (usually under `/Users/<username>/.m2/repository`) will work fine.
-See the section below on Leiningen for tips on dependency management.
+> Paths to JARs cached locally via Leiningen, Boot, or Maven (usually under `/Users/<username>/.m2/repository`) can be used.
+See the section below on Leiningen and Boot for tips on dependency management.

-Note that, since Planck employs bootstrapped ClojureScript, not all regular ClojureScript libraries may work with Planck.
+Note that, since Planck employs bootstrapped ClojureScript, not all regular ClojureScript libraries will work with Planck.
 In particular, libraries that employ macros that either rely on Java interop, or call macros in the same _compilation stage_ cannot work.
 But libraries that employ straightforward macros that expand to ClojureScript work fine.

-> One example of Planck using a dependency: This documentation is written in markdown, but converted to HTML _using Planck itself_ using Dmitri Sotnikov's  [markdown-clj](https://github.com/yogthos/markdown-clj) library.
+> One example of Planck using a dependency: This documentation is written in markdown, but converted to HTML using Planck using Dmitri Sotnikov's  [markdown-clj](https://github.com/yogthos/markdown-clj) library.
 This library is written with support for regular ClojureScript, but it also works perfectly well in bootstrapped ClojureScript.

 ### Shipping Deps

 Planck ships with many of the deps that are available to conventional ClojureScript code.
-In particular this includes most of the Google Closure library as well as namespaces like:
+In particular this includes most of the Google Closure library as well as these namespaces:

 * `cljs.test`
 * `clojure.core.reducers`